CopernicaMarketingSoftware/Documentation/Mailerq/UserGuide/email-throttle-schedules.md

 At the end of the schedule the specified IPs will remain on the last determined Email throttle capacities.
 At this point you could either determine the last step to be matching the capacities specified by ISPs or you could move the IPs over to your other email throttle rules.

-For questions and suggestions on the specific use case of Email throttle schedules, feel free to reach out to one of our experts via [info@mailerq.com](mailto:info@mailerq.com)
+For questions and suggestions on the specific use case of Email Throttle Schedules, feel free to reach out to one of our experts via [info@mailerq.com](mailto:info@mailerq.com)